#12 From the Treehouse to the Kenyan Coast – recap & a sneak peek

 If you love this episode, share it with a friend or post it on social media.
 Thanks for listening.

-Tune in every week to The East Africa Travel Podcast for the dawn chorus, travel advice, chats with award-winning conservationists, safari guides, birders, lodge owners, and wacky guidebook writers.
+Tune to The East Africa Travel Podcast for the dawn chorus, travel advice, chats with award-winning conservationists, safari guides, travellers (and wacky guidebook writers!)

 Stay tuned for more sounds from the jungle!